 Since the beginning of the cat and human relationship, historians and scientists believe people learned a long time ago that having cats around can be pretty darn useful.
-Whether an ancient child first found a kitten that simply followed them home, or a hardworking farmer discovered a couple of cats hiding in the granary, it seems simple enough that humans would have quickly figured out cats were great keeping rats out of the food storage, pests out of the homestead, and just maybe, kittens were as fun to play with back then as they are now.
+Whether an ancient child first found a kitten that simply followed them home, or a hardworking farmer discovered a couple of cats hiding in the granary, it seems simple enough that humans would have quickly figured out cats were great at keeping rats out of the food storage, pests out of the homestead, and just maybe, kittens were as fun to play with back then as they are now.

 But no matter how it got started, many of today's cats still retain a strong instinct to hunt.
 For some felines, it never gets past the playing with toys stage.
 For others, hunting is a sport, and for still others, killing and eating small rodents and other animals is a matter of survival.